paanwaris/bean/README.md

 ### Step 1: Data Preparation and Visualization

-Before any analysis, it is crucial to load and inspect the data.
-This includes both the species occurrence data and the associated environmental variables (e.g., from WorldClim).
-The most critical pre-processing step is to remove any records with missing environmental data, as these cannot be used for thinning.
+First, load and inspect your data.
+You’ll need cleaned occurrence records and associated environmental variables.
+It’s essential to remove missing values, as they will interfere with analysis.

 ``` r
 # Load required libraries